telemaxx/Garmin-Connect-Export/README.md

 Date: April 28, 2015
 Fork author: Michael P (https://github.com/moderation/)

-I have added --verbose and --json switches to cut down on the printed output and automatically remove the .JSON and .CSV files keeping only the .fit output files
+I have added --verbose, --delete, --debug, and --archive  switches to cut down on the printed output and automatically remove the .JSON and .CSV files keeping only the .fit output files.
+The scripts have also been moved into submodules

 Contributions
 -------------